wp-plugins/simplemap/readme.txt

 == Description ==

-**Version 1.2b4 is a beta testing release.
-DO NOT USE IT IN A PRODUCTION ENVIRONMENT!**

 SimpleMap is a *powerful* and *easy-to-use* international store locator plugin.
 It has an intuitive interface and is completely customizable.
 Its search features make it easy for your users to find your locations quickly.

 Key features include: